Requirements to Apply

 All candidates considered for admission to the LMU-CVM class of 2020 must meet the following requirements:Minimum Academic Requirements

-- Completion of no less than 60 semester (88 Quarter Units) from a regionally accredited college or university.
+- At least 60 semester or 88 quarter units from a regionally accredited college or university.

-- Minimum overall 2.8 GPA, or higher in all pre-professional coursework.
+- Minimum overall 2.8 GPA, or higher in all coursework as calculated by VMCAS.

-- A grade of “C” or above is required for each prerequisite course.
-Final grades for all prerequisite courses must be verified prior to registration for LMU-CVM courses.
+- Courses must be completed with a grade of a “C” or higher.
+Final grades for all prerequisite courses must be verified by LMU-CVM.

-- Coursework to satisfy Science prerequisites must have been completed no longer than 10 years prior to application.
-The Science prerequisites would include: Biology, Genetics, Biochemistry, Advanced Science Electives, Organic Chemistry, General Chemistry and Physics.
+- Courses for all science prerequisites must have been completed within the last 10 years of application.
+Science prerequisites include: Biology, Genetics, Biochemistry, Advanced Science Electives, Organic Chemistry, General Chemistry and Physics

-Pre-requisite courses can be “in progress” or “planned” at the time you submit your application, however official transcripts reflecting successful completion of those pre-requisites must be submitted to LMU by the published deadlines.
+In Progress or Planned Courses: Prerequisite courses can be “in progress” or “planned” at the time you submit your application, however official transcripts reflecting successful completion of those prerequisites must be submitted to LMU by the published deadlines.